janlelis/unicode-display_width/README.md

 ### Usage From the CLI

-If you are not a Ruby developer, but you still want to use this software to print out display widths for strings:
+Use this one-liner to print out display widths for strings from the command-line:

 ```
 $ gem install unicode-display_width